Aethusa cynapium: Chemical composition, toxicity and medical uses

+The parts of A. cynapium that grow above the ground are sometimes used to make medicine.
+The plants has been used in traditional medicine to treat complaints in children, infantile cholera, summer diarrhea, convulsions, mental tension, sleep disorders, delirium, and as stomachic.
+A. cynapium has actually been shown to cause antianxiety effects in mice because it contains trideca-7,9,11-trienoic acid.

-Poisoning from fool's parsley results in symptoms of heat in the mouth and throat and a post-mortem examination has shown redness of the lining membrane of the gullet and windpipe and slight congestion of the duodenum and stomach.
-Some toxins are destroyed by drying, and indeed, hay containing the plant is not poisonous.
+Poisoning from A. cynapium results in symptoms of heat in the mouth and throat.
+A post-mortem examination has shown redness of the membrane lining the gullet and windpipe, along with symptoms of slight congestion within the duodenum and stomach.
+Some toxins are destroyed by drying, and indeed, dried hay containing the plant is not poisonous at all.